cosmos72/fstransform/README.md

    by running 'fsremap --resume-job=<MMM> {device}'.
    Also, 'fsremap' will show at its startup the exact command line needed to resume its execution.

+   The loop file created by fstransform must NEVER be  as argument to 'fsremap --resume-job=<MMM> {...}'.
+You would IRREVERSIBLY LOSE YOUR DATA!

 REAL-WORLD TESTS